jihyunlee/The-Grumpy-Wind-In-Wonderland/README.md

 The Grumpy Wind in Wonderland
 ==========

-This project is an interactive mobile game on large-scale screens, collaborated with Lisa Park.
+The Grumpy Wind in Wonderland is an interactive mobile game on large-scale screens, collaborated with Lisa Park.

 <em>The Grumpy Wind in Wonderland</em> invites audience with reading a story:
 "Once upon a time, there lived a grumpy wind in Wonderland who was moody and temperamental.
 He viciously enjoyed blowing off people clothes..."